fingerskier/manthra/README.md

 Rock bottom may well become the foundation on which you build your next life.

-There are three people needed in business: the leader, the entrepreneur and the artist.
+There are three people needed in community: the leader, the entrepreneur and the artist.
   Tony Robbins